Â

 What Causes Age Spots?

-Age spots are primarily a result of cumulative sun exposure over the years.
-Prolonged exposure to the sun's harmful ultraviolet (UV) rays can lead to the following skin changes, ultimately resulting in the development of age spots:
+Pigmented irregularities primarily result from cumulative sun exposure over the years.
+Prolonged exposure to the sun's harmful ultraviolet (UV) rays can cause various skin changes, ultimately leading to the development of age spots.

 It's important to note that age spots are not the same as freckles.
 Freckles are also a result of increased melanin production, but they are often hereditary and can appear at a much younger age.